AnyChart/AnyChart-NodeJS/README.md

 # AnyChart NodeJS module.

-AnyChart NodeJS module provides an easy way to generate SVG, JPG and PNG images of the charts.
+AnyChart NodeJS module provides an easy way to generate SVG, JPG and PNG images of the charts on the server side.
-It perfectyly suits to email reporting systems and social networks sharing applications.
+Consider it for reporting systems that send charts by email or social networks sharing applications.

 ## Table of Contents